Hunter Abbott: GT racing

-In 2020 Abbott competed in the opening round of the European Le Mans Series at Circuit Paul Ricard with JMW Motorsport driving a Ferrari 488 GTE, finishing 4th.
+In 2020, Abbott competed in the opening round of the European Le Mans Series at Circuit Paul Ricard with JMW Motorsport driving a Ferrari 488 GTE, finishing fourth.
 Abbott did not race for the remainder of the season citing concerns around travelling during the COVID-19 pandemic.

-As COVID-19 restrictions eased Abbott joined 2 Seas Motorsport for the 10th edition of the Silverstone 500 in 2021, driving an AMG GT GT3 Evo with Martin Kodric.
+As COVID-19 restrictions eased, Abbott joined 2 Seas Motorsport for the 10th edition of the Silverstone 500 in 2021, driving an AMG GT GT3 Evo with Martin Kodric.
 Abbott qualified on pole position, as did Kodric, and took a lights to flag victory, lifting the 1932 RAC Trophy in the process.

 One-Make Racing

 In 2008, Abbott made a one-off appearance in the Ginetta G50 Cup at the Brands Hatch GP after one of the Rob Austin Racing drivers was delayed after returning from a US trip.
 Having never driven the car before, Abbott went straight into qualifying and claimed two pole positions for race 1 and race 2.
 Abbott did not finish race 1 after contact with Tom Dunstone but won race 2 from Frank Wrathall and Christian Dick.

 Abbott entered the 2012 Ginetta GT Supercup, driving a Ginetta G55 for Century Motorsport sponsored by Armour Electronics and Outback BBQs.
-Abbott finished sixth overall, with two 3rd places his best results.
+Abbott finished sixth overall, with two third places his best results.

-For 2013, he moved back into Europe, entering the Porsche GT3 Cup Challenge Benelux, driving a Porsche 997 GT3 Cup Gen 2 sponsored by Petronas Oil, Armour Electronics and Outback's BBQs.
+For 2013, Abbott moved back into Europe, entering the Porsche GT3 Cup Challenge Benelux, driving a Porsche 997 GT3 Cup Gen 2 sponsored by Petronas Oil, Armour Electronics and Outback's BBQs.
 He finished the season in second place behind former Midland F1 test driver Jeffrey van Hooydonk and ahead of factory Audi driver Christiaan Frankenhout.